 Eating disorders are prevalent, complicated, and often stigmatized.
 People struggling with an eating disorder typically have difficulty speaking up and expressing their needs directly.

-I have been fortunate enough to have some very well intentioned and supportive friends and family in my life.
-Sadly, there are many times they have made comments or asked questions that were harmful for my recovery.
+I’ve been fortunate enough to have some very well intentioned and supportive friends and family in my life.
+Sadly, there are many times they’ve made comments or asked questions that were harmful for my recovery.
 But I didn’t speak up.

 By writing out what I wish I had shared, I hope is this article will help both those on the journey of recovery and those who are supporting their loved ones in recovery.